Connecting finite-time Lyapunov exponents with supersaturation and droplet dynamics in the bulk of a turbulent cloud: Introduction

 with the saturation mixing ratio $q_{vs}$ of vapor which depends on temperature $T$ via the Clausius-Clapeyron equation \cite{yau1996short}.
-This field determines the diffusion growth of an ensemble of individual Lagrangian cloud water droplets which are considered as point-like Lagrangian tracers with a radius coordinate.
-We connect the statistics of finite-time Lyapunov exponents of the advecting velocity field \cite{pikovsky2016lyapunov}, which quantify the local strain rates in the Lagrangian frame of reference, to the statistics of $s({\bm x},t)$ and thus to the droplet size (or droplet radius) distribution.
-Our approach is based on an aggregation model of the turbulent mixing of passive scalar fields at high Schmidt numbers ${\rm Sc}$ \cite{Villermaux2003,duplat2008mixing,gotzfried2019comparison}.
+This field determines the diffusion growth of an ensemble of individual Lagrangian cloud water droplets which are considered as point-like particles with an attached radius coordinate.
+In the present work, we connect the statistics of finite-time Lyapunov exponents of the advecting velocity field \cite{pikovsky2016lyapunov}, which quantify the local stretching and compression rates in the Lagrangian frame of reference, to the statistics of $s({\bm x},t)$ and thus to the droplet size (or droplet radius) distribution.
+A further simplification of the present model is that the droplets are subject to a one-way coupling only. \citet{Goetzfried2017} showed that the particle Reynolds number for the initial radii, that are taken here, remain smaller one.
+An objective of our approach is to test an aggregation model of the turbulent mixing of passive scalar fields which has been successfully applied for turbulent mixing at high Schmidt numbers ${\rm Sc}$ in the past \cite{Villermaux2003,duplat2008mixing,gotzfried2019comparison}.
 The scalar statistics follows then by a successive stretch-twist-fold stirring of scalar concentration filaments that is subject to molecular diffusion.
-We report current results for a small cubical reference volume in the bulk of a cloud at Schmidt number ${\rm Sc}\approx 0.7$ which is significantly smaller than the ones in refs. \cite{Villermaux2003,duplat2008mixing,Meunier2010,Meunier2022}.
-We find that the supersaturation dynamics is then basically Gaussian-distributed, both from the Eulerian statistics as well as the analysis along the individual droplet trajectories.
+We report current results for a small cubical reference volume in the bulk of a cloud where a Schmidt number ${\rm Sc}\approx 0.7$ is considered for the scalar supersaturation field $s({\bm x},t)$.
+As already said, this is significantly smaller than the ones in refs. \cite{Villermaux2003,duplat2008mixing,Meunier2010,Meunier2022}.
+We find that the supersaturation dynamics is then Gaussian-distributed in the core with sub-Gaussian tails, both, from the Eulerian statistical analysis as well as along the individual droplet trajectories.
 This causes Gaussian-shaped droplet size distributions which broaden faster when the box size becomes bigger.